YunusEmreAlps/Sentinel/README.md

 ### `config`

-Configuration.
+- Configuration.
 First, `config.yml` is read, then environment variables overwrite the yaml config if they match.
-The config structure is in the `config.go`.
+- The config structure is in the `config.go`.
-The `env-required: true` tag obliges you to specify a value (either in yaml, or in environment variables).

-Reading the config from yaml contradicts the ideology of 12 factors, but in practice, it is more convenient than reading the entire config from ENV.
+- Reading the config from yaml contradicts the ideology of 12 factors, but in practice, it is more convenient than reading the entire config from ENV.
-It is assumed that default values are in yaml, and security-sensitive variables are defined in ENV.
+- It is assumed that default values are in yaml, and security-sensitive variables are defined in ENV.

 ### `main.go`